 Deferred Compensation Plan Hedging Options: A Primer

-The following summary is a sample of the evaluations Atlas has developed for clients to provide an objective qualitative and quantitative assessment of strategies to effectively hedge the material fluctuations of Deferred Compensation Plan (DCP) liabilities which adversely impact corporate earnings.
+The following summary is a sample of the reviews Atlas has developed for clients of strategies to effectively hedge the fluctuations of Deferred Compensation Plan (DCP) liabilities which adversely impact corporate earnings.

 There are several issues caused by DCP liabilities:

 Mark-to-market fluctuations of these plan liabilities create material earnings volatility

 Executives select from a menu of investment options and fluctuations of these investments flow through Operating Income/Compensation Expense

 Hedging this exposure with physical assets (i.e. mutual funds/COLI) has significant limitations

 Would require company to tie up corporate capital at a substantial cost

 Would not eliminate volatility in Operating Earnings/Compensation Expense, as earnings of the assets would flow through Other Income – resulting in a material mismatch for financial reporting